tizianocoluzzi/TrustMyBike/README.md

 The available project material explicitly identifies the following targets and achieved constraints:

-- [x] Total power less than or equal to 6 W with a reported operating point of 120 mA at 3.3 V, corresponding to about 369 mW.
+- [x] Total power less than or equal to 6 W
 - [x] Time duration of 10 h plus 14 h deep sleep.
 - [x] Reconnection latency of 1 s.
 - [ ] Machine-learning accuracy target of 80%, with QWK reported as 80%: not accomplished due to the low numbered dataset.